 KINS 376.
 Sports Nutrition.
-Discussion of nutrient use and requirements with the increased demand of exercise and sports activities and discussion of ways to meet these demands.
+Discussion of nutrient use and requirements with the increased demand of exercise and sports activities, and discussion of ways to meet these demands.
 Emphasis will be on the application of sports nutrition concepts for recreational and collegiate athletes.
-Prerequisites: BIOL 206 and 207.
-2 credits.
+Prerequisites: Admission to the Exercise Science Program or Athletic Training Program or permission of the instructor.
+3 credits.